BioDataClubKit/BioDataClubKit.github.io/community-guide.md

 We aim to empower learners to help teach themselves and others.
 Even if you're not an expert, we still want you to teach.
 From our community, we try to find other members who can help support people with learning.
 We also ask community members to TA (be teaching assistants) at workshops to make them fun and accessible.

+## Slack!

+We have a Biodata Club slack and it's been invaluable for community building.
+Oftentimes, people will ask data science questions that we can't answer, but someone in the rest of the community can.

 ## Community Building Guides

 - [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/)